 Child custody is the legal arrangement for the care of children.
-It’s broken down into two types — physical custody and legal custody.
+We generally break it down into two types — physical custody and legal custody.
 For divorcing families with children, decisions surrounding the legal and physical custody of children are often the most emotional aspects of a divorce.
-We are dedicated to getting a parenting plan in place that is rooted in your goals for you and your children, and in your child’s best interests.
+We are dedicated to getting a parenting plan in place that is rooted in your goals for you and your children — that a court will agree is in your child’s best interests.
 Consult Freed Marcroft about physical and legal custody in Connecticut.

 Physical custody refers to a child’s living situation.
 Otherwise put — physical custody means where a child lives, when.